 Dopamin, Dopamin, Dopamin…

 say -o whispher -v whisper -r 50 “Hello my friend.
 Welcome to your echo chamber.
 I built this world for you.
-My artificial intelligence and algorithms keep you save.
+My artificial intelligence and algorithms keep you safe.
 I know whats best for you.
 I know you better than you think.
 I filter away the bad stuff.
 I make your life easy.
 Dont think.
 Just swipe, touch, enjoy.
 Loosen up.
 Everything is allright.
 Relax.
 Swipe, Touch, Consume.”